Arkansas Home Buyer Budget Guide

 How do I know how much house I can afford in Arkansas?

-Start with the monthly payment that feels comfortable in your real life, then factor in taxes, insurance, debt, and normal living expenses before choosing a search range.
+Start with the monthly payment that feels comfortable in your real life, then factor in taxes, insurance, debt, utilities, maintenance, and everyday expenses before choosing a home search range.

 Is the amount I am approved for the amount I should spend?

 Not necessarily.
 Approval tells you what may be possible through lending guidelines.
-Your comfort budget tells you what is wise for your own lifestyle and peace of mind.
+Your comfort budget tells you what is wise for your own lifestyle, margin, and peace of mind.

 What expenses should I include when calculating affordability?